Updated June 2021.

 Cost can first be better understood by understanding the difference between a raw, unfinished product and a well-manufactured, ready to install product.
-There are many people who advertise raw, reclaimed products on internet sites, but these aren’t products that you would want in your home.
+There are many people who advertise raw, reclaimed products on internet sites, but these are products that you would probably not want in your home.
 These products can include raw beams, partially milled wood and reclaimed flooring not re-milled into new form.
 Before purchasing reclaimed materials online, it’s a good idea to take time to make sure you are comparing apples to apples and are fully aware of the condition of the product.

 Other things to consider when purchasing reclaimed wood flooring:

 Initial Purchase Price